The Judiciary Annex

 In the late-1980s, state leaders devised a plan for the restoration of Capitol Square.
 The Annex was one of the first components of this restoration.
 In March 1993, the Annex re-opened, this time as the Senate Building.

-Created of brilliantly white marble, this is one of the most impressive spaces in this building.
+Created of brilliant white marble, this is one of the most impressive spaces in this building.
 It is enclosed by a ceiling of detailed murals, which surround a stained-glass Great Seal of Ohio skylight.
-Before the renovations, it was not known that there was a skylight in this space because it had been covered from the inside and outside with pieces of plywood.
+Before the renovations, it was not known that there was a skylight in this space because it had been covered from the inside with a drop ceiling.
 Restorers speculate that the skylight had been covered because it was in such a state of disrepair that it leaked and might possibly fall out.
 It has since been repaired and secured.

 The murals on the ceiling of the Grand Stair Hall represent art, justice, manufacturing and agriculture.
 Each painting shows a woman holding various related objects.
 The four ceiling murals were painted by Pedretti & Sons of Cincinnati.